 They're probably on diets.

-Uh and and I think, you know, if you're gonna be a stealth taliban type fighter, you've got to be slim and trim and so forth.
+And I think, you know, if you're going to be a stealth Taliban type fighter, you've got to be slim and trim and so forth.

-And I think this is simply a way for them to uh get back in shape.
+And I think this is simply a way for them to get back in shape.

 But anyway, that's the breaking news.

-Starvation and uh and a uh mistreatment uh leading to a hunger strike among guests at Club Gitmo.
+Starvation and a mistreatment leading to a hunger strike among guests at Club Gitmo.

-Uh in fact, uh the uh Neil Neil Coslow, who is a Washington, D.C. based lawyer for twelve detainees from Kuwait said that several inmates had told him during a visit to Club Gitmo between June 20th and 24th.
+In fact, Neil Koslow, who is a Washington, D.C.-based lawyer for 12 detainees from Kuwait, said that several inmates had told him during a visit to Club Gitmo between June 20th and 24th.

 This is the 20th.